MiguelAngelSaravia/boot-camp-react-miguel-saravia/README.md

-# Getting Started with Create React App
+# Getting Started BootCamp React 2020

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is working with Node Version 14.15.1 [](https://nodejs.org/en/download/).

-## Available Scripts
+## How to install

-In the project directory, you can run:
+yarn install

 ### `yarn start`